-F-value Calculation for Child-resistant Packaging (CRP) - Overview
+F-value Reports for Child-resistant Packaging (CRP)

-“F” value Calculation:
+“F” value Calculation

-F-value Calculation for Child-resistant Packaging (CRP)
+F-value Reports for Child-resistant Packaging (CRP)

 - ‘F-value’ calculation reports in compliance with the Electronic Code of Federal Regulations (E-CFR), Title 16 - Commercial Practices Chapter II - Consumer Product Safety Commission, and Poison Prevention Packaging: A Guide for Healthcare Professionals, U.S. Consumer Product Safety Commission.